HexRoy/Minecraft-HideAndSeek-Plugin/README.md

 - N/A

 **Other**
-- Turn on mob spawning or change to peaceful
 - Utilize time limit for hiding/ way for hiders to win.
   - After timer runs out end game, hiders win on screen. hunter loses on screen
   - Add sounds from hiders as game progresses (fireworks every 1-2 minutes?)
 - Need to figure out how to balance 'cheaty hiding spots' (deep caves, ocean floors, ect.)
-  - Use this to make sure players are not put inside blocks
-      //blockY = world.getHighestBlockYAt(loc) + 1
 - Player/ or last player? who dies is not teleported to saved location onPlayerRespawnListener??
 - Collapsing zone
 - Make it more clear in what to do Hunter/Hider